Tag

 Latent Space profiles Jack Morris, a PhD student who deliberately is not working on agents, benchmarks or VS Code forks.
 He studies the information-theoretic foundations of language models: embeddings, latent space and compression.
 This is a podcast interview and pointer.

-Read →From the Glossary
+Read →From the Library

 Evals and benchmarks — measurement instead of vibes